interactive-inc/open-notion/.github/instructions/file.ts.instructions.md

 - Add comments only when function behavior is not easily predictable
 - Do NOT use param or return annotations

-## TypeScript

-- Use variable name "props" for function arguments
-- Avoid any type

 ## React